Run surveys. Get insights. Unlock growth.

 Table of contents

-A Net Promoter Score (NPS) question is a question you ask part of your NPS campaigns.
-It helps you gauge customer loyalty and the strength of your brand.
+A Net Promoter Score (NPS) question is a question you ask as part of your NPS campaigns.
+It helps you gauge the overall customer loyalty and the strength of your brand.
 It's an important metric helping you to assess whether or not you can expect stable growth.

-The biggest strength of this classic NPS question is being easy to answer.
-While NPS benchmarks vary depending on an industry, NPS surveys tend to have high response rates across all of them - with the average ranging from 30% to 40%.
+The biggest strength of this classic NPS question is that it's easy to answer.
+While NPS benchmarks vary depending on the industry, NPS surveys tend to have high response rates across all of them—with the average ranging from 30% to 40%.

-There are 2 main categories of NPS questions: the relational questions and the transactional ones:
+There are 2 main types of NPS survey: the relational and the transactional one:

 As the name suggests, these are the questions you ask your customers to gauge the quality of your relationship.

-Relational NPS surveys are usually distributed in regular intervals - monthly, quarterly, or yearly.
-By sending them regularly, you stay on top of the health of your customer base, and you establish points of reference to keep an eye on your own performance.
+Relational NPS surveys are usually distributed in regular intervals—monthly, quarterly, or yearly.
+By sending them regularly, you stay on top of the health of your customer groups, and you establish points of reference to keep an eye on your own performance.

-Unlike relational NPS surveys, which are distributed regardless of where the customer is in their journey, transactional NPS surveys are sent after a particular transaction.
+Unlike relational net promoter score surveys, which are distributed regardless of where the customer is in their journey, transactional NPS surveys are sent after a particular transaction.
 For example, after a customer has:

 Transactional NPS questions are an excellent way to measure customer satisfaction on a micro-level.
-They help you stay on top of the performance of critical touchpoints, moments in a user journey, or employees (if you trigger the survey after a customer-employee interaction).
+They help you stay on top of the performance of critical touchpoints, moments in the entire customer journey, or employees (if you trigger the survey after a customer-employee interaction).

-The results of the transactional net promoter score surveys are more actionable, but they don't give you a general picture and an overview of the health of your services.
+The results of the transactional net promoter score survey are more actionable, but they don't give a general picture or overview of your services' health.

 💡 YOU MAY ALSO BE INTERESTED IN: ‘Have you ever recommended’ survey template (Alternative to NPS)